 Get started with SNOMED CT

-If you want to use SNOMED enabled software, your software vendor must register with the Ministry of Health as they hold the New Zealand license for SNOMED CT.
+If you want to use SNOMED enabled software to work with ACC, your software vendor must register with the Ministry of Health as they hold the New Zealand license for SNOMED CT.

-We’re working with the Ministry of Health and the Ministry of Social Development to work out how to implement SNOMED CT.
-Currently we’re accepting SNOMED CT codes for diagnoses at claims lodgement from certain providers and we’re translating them to Read codes.
+We’re working with the Ministry of Health and the Ministry of Social Development to coordinate implementation of SNOMED CT.
+Currently we’re accepting SNOMED CT concepts for diagnoses at claims lodgment from certain providers and we’re translating them to Read codes.

 To make a claim with SNOMED CT diagnoses, your software vendor must register with us to use our APIs.